ATTENDING WID's 2023 WOMAN OF ACHIEVEMENT LUNCHEON

 SAPPHIRE $10,000

-- One Premium Seating table for 10 guests at the Woman of Achievement Luncheon
+- One Prime Seating table for 10 guests at the WoA

 - Logo on the WID website WoA event sponsor page